justeslam/offsec2/notes/windows_enumeration.md

 	2. Domain SID
 	3. Target SPN

 If you are a local Administrator on this machine where iis_service (the SPN) has an established session, we can use Mimikatz to retrieve the SPN password hash (NTLM hash of iis_service).
-If you have the password, you can generate the NTML hash with codebeautify.org.
+If you have the password, you can generate the NTLM hash with codebeautify.org.

 ```bash
 mimikatz # privilege::debug